Enjoy spotting dragonflies and damselflies, or interested to learn more about them?

 Urothemis signata insignata

 The video link for the theory session will be sent to registered participants.
-Volunteers are required to watch the session at their convenience prior to attending the practical session.
-Those who have attended the previous training sessions are not required to attend.
+Volunteers are required to watch the session at their convenience as a refresher.

 If you volunteer to do counts at more than one site, you may be required to spend more than one day within the stipulated week to carry this out.